 Computing for CPA requires using a formula.
-You divide the campaign’s total cost by the total number of conversions it led to as in:
+You divide a campaign’s total cost by the total number of conversions it led to as in:

 CPA = Total campaign cost ÷ Total number of conversions

 Remember, the lower your CPA is, the better.
-That means your campaign cost less than acquiring new customers.
+That means your campaign costs less than acquiring new customers.

 CPA is a critical metric because it is among a business’s indicators of success.
 It is also a financial metric that measures the direct revenue impact of an ongoing marketing campaign.
 As such, CPA gives a business owner essential insights, especially if he/she is planning the budget for the future.

 CPA also helps marketing teams update and streamline customer acquisition processes to achieve better results.
-When done right, it improves the business’s bottom line.
+When done right, it improves a business’s bottom line.